oguching/knowledge/react.md

   ReactDOM.render( <HelloMessage />, document.getElementById('container'))
 ```

 Here we are creating a `HelloMessage` component using JSX.
+In the render method, you’ll return what you want React to draw on the page.
 ReactDOM accepts two arguments: the UI object, in this case `<HellowMessage>` and the DOM object, in this case `document.getElementById('container')`

 ### Props and State